Add My Media to Canvas Course

 Contributors:Megan McFarland

 Whether it’s due to severe weather-related closures or individual circumstances, missing one or more instructional days can feel stressful for faculty and students alike.
-Explore the following responsive and proactive strategies to learn how instructors can limit the impact of unexpected disruptions and keep their courses on track.
+Explore the following responsive and proactive strategies to learn how instructors can limit the impact of unexpected disruptions and keep teaching during campus closures.

 Unexpected disruptions, cancellations, and closures often come as a result of significant emergency events.
 While instruction is important, the human needs of faculty and students come first.
 These kinds of events–such as severe weather, natural disasters, or illness–impact our functioning in a variety of ways.
 This means that our ability to think and behave might be different than we are used to.